- Which directives and regulations of the EU are relevant?

 The EU Commission is following a suggestion of the Italian representative and assuming that a brakemotor is used in start/stop operation.

 This repeated starting of a brakemotor consumes more energy than could be saved during the operation of an energy-efficient motor.

 The regulation states that motors in continuous duty are affected.
 This is no technical description.
 This is interpreted according to IEC 60034-1 as follows:

 - S1 continuous operation, or

 - S6 continuous duty with intermittent loads, or

 - S9 continuous duty with non-periodic load and speed variations

 - S3 intermittent duty with a cdf of 80% or more

 This S3 cyclic duration factor is stated in the standard with an example duration of 10 min.
 This basically means that the motor must not reach its steady-state temperature during the first cycle, but only after it has been started and stopped several times with breaks in between.
 AC motors virtually reach their thermal limit within 2-3 hours.
 The specification of 2 hours is a rough time frame for the maximum cycle duration of S3.
 The 80% limit ensures that this is really motor operation with standstill phases.

-SEW-EURODRIVE offers the DRS motors for duty type S3 / 75%.
+SEW-EURODRIVE offers the motor type DRS.. for duty type S3 / 75%.
 These motors are not affected by the regulation.
-The sales price of these DRS S3 motors is usually higher than that of the corresponding S1 motor in DRE design.
+The sales price of the motor type DRS..
+S3 are usually higher than those of corresponding S1 motor type DRE..